dahtah/imager/README.md

-Imager is an image/video processing package for R, based on CImg, a C++ library by David Tschumperlé.
+Imager is an image/video processing package for R, based on [http://cimg.sourceforge.net/](CImg), a C++ library by David Tschumperlé.
 CImg provides an easy-to-use and consistent API for image processing, which imager largely replicates.
 CImg supports images in up to four dimensions, which makes it suitable for applications like video processing/hyperspectral imaging/MRI.

 ## How to install

+### The package

 Install the devtools package if you haven't already.
 Then run:

 	library(devtools)
 	install_github("dahtah/imager")

 So far the package is only available as source code, so you'll need a functional R build environment (Rtools on Windows, XCode on OS X).
 To build under Linux make sure you have the headers for libX11.

+### Dependencies

-You'll also need ImageMagick and ffmpeg somewhere on your path if you want to import and save images.
+You'll also need [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) and [ffmpeg](http://ffmpeg.org/download.html) if you want to be able to import and save images.

 ## Getting started